 - Plug the charger in and turn it on — an ammeter should indicate whether or not the battery is charging.

-If you want to figure out exactly how to charge a car battery as easily and safely as possible, you have to know more about the different types of chargers available on the market.
-A typical home charger is made up of a simple transformer and rectifier, to turn high voltage, AC into 12 Volts of DC.
-Basic home chargers will offer an output of 3-6 amps while charging a battery that is in fairly good condition.
-Others also feature advanced safety systems, automated charging features and safety measures that prevent overcharging.
-If your battery is deeply discharged, it will need a deep charge that will take several hours.
-Think about your cell phone -- if it's completely depleted, you can charge it for 15 minutes and you may have enough juice for a call, but it's not enough to keep the phone going for very long!
-Popular battery accessories: AutoCraft Booster Cables 12'.
+When figuring out how to charge a car battery as easily and safely as possible, you should know about the different types of chargers available on the market.
+Basic home chargers will offer an output of 3-6 amps when charging a battery that is in good condition.
+Some also feature advanced safety systems, automated charging features and safety measures that prevent overcharging.
+If your battery is deeply discharged, it will need a multi-hour charge.
+Think about your cell phone — if it's completely depleted, you can charge it for 15 minutes and might have enough juice for a call, but it's not enough to keep the phone going for very long.